A Crash Course in Chinese Morals at Singapore’s Haw Par Villa

 This rather neglected display near the Hell’s Museum tells the story of Su Wu, a Han Dynasty diplomat who lived between 140 BC and 60 BC.
 During a mission to bordering Xiongnu “barbarian” kingdoms, Su was captured and imprisoned for 19 years, much of which he was forced to herd sheep under harsh weather.
 In spite of this hardship, Su remained loyal to the Han Dynasty, never once abandoning hopes of returning to China and completing his mission.
 (He ultimately succeeded in escaping) The story is thus an analogy for the classic Chinese morals of perseverance and faithfulness to the nation.
 Su Wu’s success in staying alive under captivity could also be interpreted as a lesson on making the best of one’s circumstances, no matter the overwhelming odds.

 8. The Ten Courts of Hell (十殿阎罗, Shi Dian Yan Luo)

 Haw Par Villa’s most terrifying display is the easiest to understand.
 Regardless of whichever hellish punishment you are staring at, the message is clear.
 Live wickedly and you will suffer for your sins in the afterlife.
-At the same time, the descriptions for each court also gives a good idea of what the Chinese consider as shameful, vile, or immoral.
+At the same time, the descriptions for each of the ten courts also gives a good idea of what the Chinese consider as shameful, vile, or immoral.
 Correspondingly, what’s exemplary could also easily be deduced.
 For example, filial piety is obviously regarded as a supreme virtue.

 9. Confucius (孔子, Kong Zi)